danielgindi/DGBlockThrottle/README.md

 A little utility to throttle calls to a block in ObjC.
 This is great for many uses, one of the most common is handling progress of a `NSURLConnection` request.
 Because you may receive many calls for new bytes, and may want to make sure you only call the progress delegate/block once every 150ms or so.

-Simple call it like this:
+Simply call it like this:

     [DGBlockThrottle throttledBlock: myCodeBlock
                             onQueue: dispatch_get_main_queue()
                             wait: 0.3
                             leading: NO
                             trailing: YES];

+Arguments:

-The `throttledBlock` is obviously the block that you want to throttle.
+* `throttledBlock` is obviously the block that you want to throttle.
 The only kind of block accepted is a `void` returning, no-arguments block.

-The `wait` argument is the amount of time (in seconds) to wait between calls to your block.
+* `wait` is the amount of time (in seconds) to wait between calls to your block.

-`leading` means whether you want the first call to the throttle block to execute your block or not.
+* `leading` means whether you want the first call to the throttle block to execute your block or not.
 This allows

-`trailing` means whether you want to have another call to your block issued after you have stopped calling the throttled block.
+* `trailing` means whether you want to have another call to your block issued after you have stopped calling the throttled block.

 If you call the override of `[DGBlockThrottle throttledBlock:onQueue:wait:]` then the default is `leading: NO` and `trailing: YES`